Other Common Names

 Throughout North America (1)

-and many parts of the world.
+(which is the nominate subspecies), and many parts of the world.

 All habitats, including bogs, meadows, woods, and backyard gardens.
 Prefers open spaces but may also be found in treed areas, as noted above.